wilsonmar/VisualStudio/README.md

 The differentiator for Visual Studio is that it provides a single full-fledged user interface for developers and testers alike.

-HP LoadRunner's VuGen is based on an open-source clone of Visual Studio 2008, so does not contain many of the convenience features in Visual Studio of current vintage.
+HP LoadRunner's VuGen IDE is based on an open-source clone of Visual Studio 2008, so does not contain many of the convenience features in Visual Studio of current vintage.
+However, Visual Studio can be made to take the place of VuGen to edit C-language scripts and invoke LoadRunner's mdrv.exe load generator.

 ## <a name="Editions"> What Edition of Visual Studio?</a>